Chad Rubin has achieved a rare thing among marketplace sellers: a genuine, recognizable brand name that stands for something.

 While I was on Wall Street I said to my parents, “You guys aren’t doing that well, you’re actually on the verge of bankruptcy, why don’t you sell products on the internet?”
 They were very hesitant, they were like, “No, we don’t get the internet, we don’t understand it.”
 And I said, “No, all you’ve got to do is just start posting those products online.”
 They wanted no part of it.

 So I initially bought their products and sold them on the internet.
-I quickly realised if I wanted to replenish those products I had to go to these distributors, who were middlemen.
+I quickly realized if I wanted to replenish those products I had to go to these distributors, who were middlemen.
 This was before direct-to-consumer selling was really sexy, before Bonobos, Warby Parker, Dollar Shave Club and Everlane hit the map.
 All these other direct-to-consumer businesses are now disrupting verticals, but in 2007 when this idea was conceived I had to go repurchase inventory on the open market and the parts were super expensive.
 Some suppliers didn’t want to sell to me at all.

 So I decided, I’m a Wall Street guy, I would love to have an exit strategy.
-And the exit strategy should be building a brand, a recognisable brand that people identify with, and I would also be able to cut out all the layers in the middle.
+And the exit strategy should be building a brand, a recognizable brand that people identify with, and I would also be able to cut out all the layers in the middle.
 So direct to the consumer.

 How quickly did you move to dealing direct with factories?